 The great American clairvoyant Edgar Cayce talked of the “possessive power that overtakes the partaker”.
 And he hit the nail on the head.
 Our passions create weights in our life that will simply drop us into another life when this one’s finished.

-The way around this is to practice non-attachment in all areas of your life.
+One way around this is to practice non-attachment in all areas of your life.
 To your family, your friends, your lover, your job, your country.
 Everything.
 The attachment to country is such a huge one.
-Who doesn’t love his country?
-We’re brought up to do so, to die for it even.
-What a ridiculous concept!
+Everyone is raised to love his country, die for it even.
+What a ridiculous idea!

 By non-attachment I don’t mean you have to be cold and uncaring.
 In fact by living consciously you’ll be a far more caring person.
 Don’t confuse non-attachment with being aloof.
 Nor am I saying you have to be a hermit here.
 Actually, that would be another form of attachment, being attached to the idea of being a hermit.
 We can actually be attached to the idea of not being attached!
 Crazy as that sounds.